bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 What we need, is a make_type_erased "thing" that supports "downcast".
 So the quitessence, as we took it, is, that "type erasue" is not the end.
 We need kind of "type tunnel".
 So the object can pass thru lower abstraction levels, with a fitting facade for them.
-But when we get them back, we need to recover its ritcher interface or even its real type.
+But when we get them back, we need to recover its ritcher any or even its real type.

 Before we came to an (partial) solution for this problem, we needed to take some other angles on it.
 One of this perspectives came from std::any.